mulesoft-consulting/metrics-framework-m4-docker/README.md

 2. Update the `./master-images/mule-runtime-base/license.lic` file with your license.
 3. Update `create-mule-runtime-image.sh` with the required NEXUS username and password.
 Make sure it is executable
 4. Run the script: `$ ./create-mule-runtime-image.sh`.
+5. Make sure to build the project at least once using maven or Studio in order to make sure that `/target` is populated with jar file.
-5. Create your metrics app using the command: `$ docker-compose up -d`.
+6. Create your metrics app using the command: `$ docker-compose up -d`.

 You can manage the lifecycle of your metrics app using docker-compose.